maritime-web/BalticWeb/README.md

 ## Software Architecture

-ArcticWeb is rich client HTML/JS-application with a server side JSON webservice API.
+The ArcticWeb client is a rich client HTML/JS-application with a server side JSON webservice API.
 The server is a J2EE 6 application.

 On the client side we use: